BadFish-HSrui/FPSLocker-Warehouse/FORMAT.md

 Defines value that will be put into Core's RW- buffer.
 - `name` - label used to reference value.
 To reference it in assembly, you must use `$` in combination with its name.
 In `ALL_FPS` section, referencing its address use raw name.
 - `value_type` - check "Supported types".
 - `default_value` - value that will be used to initialize new variable.
 Remember that if `value_type` is set to any integer, don't use decimals.
-You may write a list of values into it that will be applied one after another.
 - `evaluate` - math formula that will refresh variable in regular interval if Custom FPS Target is set.
 It's not obligatory to use it.
 > type: code